FocusSearch/focus_mcp_data/README.md

 # FOCUS DATA MCP Server [[中文](./README_CN.md)]

 A Model Context Protocol (MCP) server enables artificial intelligence assistants to directly query data results.
-Users obtain data results in natural language.
+Users can obtain data results from DataFocus using natural language.

 ## Features

+-  Register on DataFocus to open an application space, and import (directly connect to) the data tables to be analyzed.
 - Select Datafocus data table initialization dialogue
 - Natural language data acquisition results